Frequently Asked Questions

 What are the different types of sessions available?

-I currently offer distance healing, dreamwork, meditation coaching, and spiritual development.
+I currently offer distance healing, dreamwork, life coaching, and spiritual development.
 Descriptions of healing sessions can be found on the Sessions page.

 I am trying to start a business/have a baby/find a job/make more money but somehow nothing I do seems to work.
 Why does life always feel like such a struggle?